 As in other cultures, cats have been welcome in Indian homes for centuries because they do such an excellent job of keeping rodent populations under control.

 The Mahabharata tells the tale of a cat named Lomasa and a mouse named Palita who became friends and helped each other to face adversity.

 The Goddess Shashthi

-In other Hindu stories, the goddess Shashthi is associated with cats, and she even rides a cat.
+In other Hindu stories, the goddess Shashthi rides a cat.
 She closely resembles the Egyptian goddess Bastet because she’s also a goddess of fertility, as well as a benefactor of children.

-In Japan and other Asian countries, cats symbolize good luck and blessings.
+In Japan and other Asian countries, the cat symbolizes good luck and blessings.
 They are also seen as protectors of the home.
 Many Japanese restaurants and other Asian businesses will display a figurine of the Beckoning Cat, who is depicted with one paw raised.
-The Beckoning Cat is believed to bring good fortune.
+They believe the Beckoning Cat will bring good fortune to the establishment.

 The Story of the Beckoning Cat

 According to Japanese legend, an emperor was passing by the Temple of Gotoku-ji when it began to rain, so he took shelter under a tree.
 Gazing at the temple, he saw a cat sitting outside.
 The cat raised her paw in greeting to the emperor, who was intrigued.
 So, he decided to walk into the temple.
 Just as he did so, lightning struck the tree where he had stood.
 Thus, the cat is believed to have saved his life.